jyourstone/jellyfin-smartplaylist-plugin/README.md

     </p>
 </div>

+> **✨ New:** Collections support has been added!
+You can now create smart collections in addition to smart playlists.

 Create smart, rule-based playlists and collections in Jellyfin.

 This plugin allows you to create dynamic playlists and collections based on a set of rules, which will automatically update as your library changes.